 The rates charged by accountants and bookkeepers are commensurate with the differences in training, education, and responsibilities - bookkeeping hourly rates are a fraction of those charged by accountants.
 For business owners, having a good bookkeeper and a well-organized accounting system can reduce accounting costs substantially.

 Saving Money With Accounting Software

 One of the best ways for a business to save money on accounting and bookkeeping costs is by using small business accounting software.
-New cloud-based accounting software offerings from vendors such as FreshBooks and Zoho offer starter packages for around $10 per month that are ideal for freelancers and sole proprietorships, including invoicing, expense tracking, and simple reporting.
+New cloud-based accounting software offerings from vendors such as FreshBooks and Zoho offer starter packages for as low as $5 per month that are ideal for freelancers and sole proprietorships, including invoicing, expense tracking, and simple reporting.
 For a higher rate more advanced features such as payroll and double entry, accounting is also available.

 The Canadian Information Centre for International Credentials.
 "Accounting Technicians and Bookkeepers (1311)."
 Accessed Jan.
 2, 2021.